niosus/LearnIt/README.md

 > You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Part responsible for StarDict interaction refers to https://code.google.com/p/open-ones/source/browse/trunk/ProjectList/InnoDict/Stardict-Core/src/openones/stardictcore/?r=418 and is therefore under the provided Apache 2.0 licence:
+Part responsible for StarDict interaction refers to Open Ones group and their code at http://goo.gl/aGuKTk and is therefore under the provided Apache 2.0 licence:

 ![logo][logo2]